TosbackCgusBridge-Bot/CGUs-versions/Neimanmarcus/Privacy Policy.md

+3-DAY SPREE SALE: Shop
+designer deals through Sunday only Get up to a $400 GIFT CARD
-**nmbuzz:** sign up for nm
+with select purchase.
+Find out how **nmbuzz:** sign up for nm
-updates via text messaging New FIrst Call® Arrivals:
+updates via text messaging FREE SHIPPING\*
-Up to 50% off including SWIM FREE SHIPPING\*
 with code NMFALL Assistance How may we help you?
 1.888.888.4757 Call 24 hrs / 7 days Chat with Us Email us

 *   Contact Us